 The process of first detecting personal data breach to completing the cleanup.
 Every cycle will have a different phase according to the stage of the cycle.
-Data breach life cycle involves major areas such as “data breach response” or “data breach aftermath”.
+The data breach life cycle involves significant areas such as “data breach response” or “data breach aftermath”.
 Typically targeted data breach methodology by attackers consists of research, attack vector, exploitation and exfiltration.
 Should you wish to read in-depth details, read our article about the cyber kill chain.

 What are the different types of data breaches?

 Cybercriminals are getting more sophisticated with each passing day; they bring out new tactics and customised techniques to bypass security controls.
-There are multiple types of data breaches that you must be aware of to implement necessary and strict controls to make your assets resilient against security incidents and reduce the chances of a personal data breach.
+You must be aware of multiple types of data breaches to implement necessary and strict controls to make your assets resilient against security incidents and reduce the chances of a personal data breach.
 The following list is not a comprehensive list of attack vectors or attack types amounting to data breaches.